 Threats from OEM Factory and Online Shopping Mall

-TMall, the B2C platform added to Taobao’s initial C2C marketplace, and focusing on quality-brand name goods in China, achieved 3,400 billion RMB sales as for house decorating and furniture market in 2012, equivalent of a 300% y/y growth.
-Among various sub-categories of this whole market, the growth rate of furniture section is the largest (324%).
-We can see that there is a trend on the furniture market: e-commerce website is gradually emerging to be another sales channel.
+TMall, the B2C platform added to Taobao’s initial C2C marketplace, and focusing on quality-brand name goods in China, achieved 3,400 billion RMB sales for house decorating and furniture market in 2012, the equivalent of a 300% y/y growth.
+Among various sub-categories of this whole market, the growth rate of the furniture section is the largest (324%).
+We can see that there is a trend in the furniture market: e-commerce website is gradually emerging to be another sales channel.

-When we type “Ikea style chair” in TMall search engine, we can receive tons of pages of result that look like Ikea products but which are actually not exactly the ones produced by Ikea.
-After a thorough investigation, we found that plenty of companies are selling furniture which is similar to Ikea’s.
+When we type “Ikea style chair” in the TMall search engine, we can receive tons of pages of results that look like Ikea products but which are actually not exactly the ones produced by Ikea.
+After a thorough investigation, we found that plenty of companies is selling furniture which is similar to Ikea’s.
 Ultimately, what do we find?

 Written by Limo from Daxue Consulting